 3. Depilatory creams; Medical toothpastes; Preparations for cleaning dentures; Tooth polish; Dentifrices; Dental bleaching gels; Mouthwashes, not for medical purposes; Denture polishes; Laundry preparations; Commercial laundry detergents; Laundry detergents for household cleaning use; Bleaching preparations; Carpet cleaning preparations; Shoe cleaners [preparations]; Window cleaners in spray form.

 5. Pharmaceutical creams; Spermicidal creams; Night creams [medicated]; Orgasm creams; Creams (Medicated -) for the feet; Medicated skin creams; Dental preparations and articles; Nutritional supplements; Medicated food supplements; Food for diabetics; Antiseptic cleansers.

-35. Business analysis, research and information services; Advertising, marketing and promotional services; Commercial trading and consumer information services; Business management; Negotiation of commercial transactions for performing artists; Business management organisation; Business management supervision; Mediation and conclusion of commercial transactions for others.
+35. Business analysis, research, and information services; Advertising, marketing, and promotional services; Commercial trading and consumer information services; Business management; Negotiation of commercial transactions for performing artists; Business management organization; Business management supervision; Mediation and conclusion of commercial transactions for others.

 The contested mark is applied for the following goods/services:

 Consequently, the goods and services of the application for registration appear similar to the goods/services invoked by the earlier mark.